 A variation of the Papillion dog is the Phalene, which has dropped ears - and whose name refers to a moth which folds its wings down at rest.

 This breed was very popular with the French aristocracy at the time of Marie Antoinette who, it is said, enjoyed owning one of them.
-Their likeness has also often been captured in paintings by many famous artists dating back to the 15th Century, such as the one below by Renoir.
+Their likeness has also been captured in numerous paintings by many famous artists dating as far back as the 13th Century.

 One interesting fact about the elegant Papillon dog breed is that they are thought to have extra-sensory perception.